How to Establish Texas Domicile as an Expat

 2. Severing Former State Ties

-- Surrendered old driver's license to Texas DPS
+- Surrendered old driver license to Texas DPS (kept the surrender receipt)

 - Updated all financial accounts to Texas address